sha256feng/Autodock-vina-example/readme.md

    num_modes = 10
    ```

-   The results PDB file for ligand poses are in "out-10modes.pdbqt" and the docking summary is like follows:
+   The results PDB file for ligand poses are in "out-10modes.pdbqt", which can be visulized in PyMOL.
+And the docking summary is like follows:

    ```
    Detected 8 CPUs